-If directors are also fulfilling other roles within the organization, as they often are in humane organizations, they should have a clear understanding that this work is separate and apart from their role as board members.
-They must respect the authority of the appointed executive director and staff with regards to daily operations.
+If directors are also fulfilling other roles within the organization, as they often are inhumane organizations, they should have a clear understanding that this work is separate and apart from their role as board members.
+They must respect the authority of the appointed executive director and staff with regard to daily operations.

-Legal, accounting, veterinary, public relations and business skills can all be valuable to your organization.
+Legal, accounting, veterinary, public relations, and business skills can all be valuable to your organization.
 Once you identify the types of skills needed, list potential individuals to contact.
-If you do not know them well, youll want to check them out meet and talk with them.
+If you do not know them well, you’ll want to check them out meet, and talk with them.
 Also, talk with others who have worked with them in the past.
-Their ability to work well with others and their commitment to the core values of your organization are as important as the talents.
+Their ability to work well with others and their commitment to the core values of your organization are as important as their talents.

-Take the time to get to know people before inviting them on to the board.
-Your bylaws can help with solving problems when they occur; they should allow for removal of a director and should establish terms of office for directors, which can provide a non-confrontational way to end an unproductive relationship.
+Take the time to get to know people before inviting them onto the board.
+Your bylaws can help with solving problems when they occur; they should allow for the removal of a director and should establish terms of office for directors, which can provide a non-confrontational way to end an unproductive relationship.

 Factors to consider when selecting Board Members

 - Will they work well with your group?
 (A single troublesome individual can impede progress and make everyone else miserable.)